 It is important that you work with an online reputation management film that is transparent on cost, expectations and results.
 Avoid one that promises an instant fix, because it’s just technically impossible.

-A good online reputation management agency or SEO agency will provide you with a breakdown of what makes up the total cost.
+A good online reputation management agency or SEO consultant will provide you with a breakdown of what makes up the total cost.
 Often, the cost will also include engaging publishing sites to publish your content and collaborating with influencers to boost your brand.

 If you are in the middle of a PR crisis and in great need of help, talk to our experienced team from Heroes of Digital today and they will be able to provide you with insightful recommendations.